kiba/Writings/fac/chp26_ninja_and_terrorism.md

 **Year 3, Day 333**

-A White Fang terrorist tried to bomb the local market.
+A White Fang operative tried to bomb the local market.
 Bad idea.
 We caught his ass.
 Now he's going to get the finest defense lawyers while we throw the book at him.

 **Year 3, Day 336**